SciTec Group Programme

-Our Programme, below, will initially be run online.
-At some point - we hope at least after the summer break, if not before - we will go back to in-person meetings at the Woodmead Hall.
+Our Programme, below, will be run online in 2021.
+At some point - we hope early in 2022 - we will go back to in-person meetings at the Woodmead Hall.
 More news on that when we have it.

 Proposals - Dates to Fix

 2022 - Dave Farrier - So you want to develop an onshore windfarm?

 2022 - Richard Doney - Crystals and Chips